Parents

 Parents should expect to receive detailed eNews blasts by email on a monthly basis.
 To ensure that you continue to receive important notifications, please take a moment to add the email address trinitynews@trinityes.org to your address book or contact list.

-If you need to make an update or change to your email address, or if you or your spouse is not receiving messages, please contact the school registrar, Isa Dunaway, at isadunaway@trinityes.org.
+If you need to make an update or change to your email address, or if you or your spouse is not receiving messages, please contact our Director of Communications, David Ready at davidready@trinityes.org

 • School Profile Update